farmfreshmeat/alterfacts/README.md

 https://www.washingtonpost.com/news/powerpost/paloma/daily-202/2017/01/30/daily-202-fear-of-authoritarianism-pervades-koch-network-seminar-as-billionaire-donors-grapple-with-trump/588e4ed9e9b69b432bc7e09a/?hpid=hp_rhp-top-table-main_kochnetwork-635a%3Ahomepage%2Fstory&utm_term=.4521c3344cab

 Regarding the number detained, DHS reported that 109 were detained.
 They also reported that 375 were prevented from boarding aircraft departing for the US in the first place.
 It is unclear as of this writing how many are still detained, and how many were legal residents holding green cards.

+### Authoritarianism and war on media

+"Somebody with aptitude and conviction should buy the FAKE NEWS and failing @nytimes and either run it correctly or let it fold with dignity!" -- Donald Trump via [Twitter](https://twitter.com/realDonaldTrump/status/825690087857995776)

 7:20 AM - 30 Jan 2017